rubenwardy/minetest_modding_book/chapters/node_drawtypes.md

 ## Airlike

-These nodes are see through, and thus have no textures.
+These nodes are see through and thus have no textures.

 {% highlight lua %}
 minetest.register_node("myair:air", {